tchx84/Gameeky/docs/basics/en/index.md

 The scene editing workflow resembles one of a painting tool.
 Entities are painted and removed to and from the scene.
 The basic steps to edit a scene are the following:

-1. To add entities to the scene, select an entity from the left panel and place it on the scene by clicking on a tile in the matrix.
+1. To add entities to the scene, select an entity from the left panel and place it on the scene by clicking on a tile in the grid.
-2. To remove entities from the scene, select the *Remove* tool from the left and then click on the entity tile in the matrix.
+2. To remove entities from the scene, select the *Remove* tool from the left and then click on the entity tile in the grid.
 3. Although entities come with predefined properties and behaviors, particular entities in the scene can be customized.
-Select the *Edit* tool from the left panel and then click on the entity tile in the matrix.
+Select the *Edit* tool from the left panel and then click on the entity tile in the grid.

 Additionally, the scene editor provides helpers to make things easier such as: